 This is one question that often gets neglected but can also result in costing you, the new owner, if you do not ask.If the home is on a sewer system there will be a monthly cost associated with that.
 If the home is using a septic tank you will want to confirm that there hasn’t been any issues and/or the septic has been serviced and it is large enough to allow for amount of occupants in the home.
 This is usually based upon the amount of bedrooms in the home.
 Often home owners will add “bedrooms” and occupants without finding out if their septic tank can handle the additional usage.

 There may be more questions you can think of and that is good!
-The more the better but these 5 are the basic questions that everyone should ask before making an offer on a home that they intend on making an offer and purchasing.
+The more the better but these 5 are the basic questions that everyone should ask before making an offer.

 All home buyers are expected to do their “due diligence” when inspecting and investigating a home they plan on buying.
 Do your best!